 Deteriorating Credit Conditions

 We expect bad debts to rise, especially when they remove JobKeeper in the next two months and lower JobSeeker, the unemployment benefit.
 Afterpay and Zip Co (Z1P) are essentially unsecured lenders to low credit risk borrowers.
-Their businesses models have not been tested though a full credit cycle.
-While fiscal and monetary policy levers will continue to be pulled we expected economic conditions to become tougher and bad debts to rise.
+Their business models have not been tested through a full credit cycle.
+While fiscal and monetary policy levers will continue to be pulled we expect economic conditions to become tougher and bad debts to rise.

 Lower Consumer Spending

 In a weaker economic environment, we expect consumer spending to slow, particularly discretionary consumer spending.
 This puts their high growth rates at risk.
 The BNPL sector provides very short-term credit; in order to grow it has to write new loans as well as replace repaid loans.

 Regulators have not kept pace with the growth of BNPL, which are currently not technically lenders as they do not charge interest.
 It’s a new area of credit for regulators to get their heads around.
 The sector is getting increasing scrutiny from regulatory bodies such as ASIC.
 Greater regulatory requirements will impose costs and may require changes to business models and slow growth.

 The growth of the sector and low barriers to entry is seeing competition increase; the e-commerce portal Shopify announced plans to launch a product.
 However, established players such as Afterpay are building a network effect between retailers and customers.

 Blue Sky Valuations

 The market is pricing in huge expectations, leaving little room for missteps, and is largely ignoring risks.

 The Australian finance sector remains a growing market with increasingly attractive dividends.
 Learn more on how to time the market using greater insights to make a return.